khalil5754/khalil5754/README.md

 "Mostly stuff for my paper".

 So I woke up today planning to find a way showcase what it was I have done so far this year.
 If for no other reason than my own sanity.
-Maybe this can serve as something like a post-diary.
-I may not have had the most jam-packed summer, but it was certainly dense with content.